arlenejohn/CNN_sleep_apnea/README.md

 Code for model M1 in the article is shared in the jupyter noebook.

-The raw data and processed data is hosted on https://drive.google.com/drive/folders/12bksbKpkro5s4RljIe8nF1gbC0Dl-d3Z?usp=sharing.
-Please request access.
+The google drive at which the raw and processed data was hosted has expired.
+New location will be updated here soon.